kbuffardi/future-software-engineers/README.md

-# Thinking Like a Tester
+# Preparing Future Software Engineers, 2025

 This repository contains the online presentation: